1. The Association shall be called the Association of Scottish Philatelic Societies

 3. The Association shall be composed of philatelic societies in Scotland and Scottish branches of philatelic societies but may in special circumstances admit to membership other philatelic societies.
 Kindred bodies may be admitted as Observer Members.

-5. The affairs of the Association shall be managed by an Executive Council which shall consist of one representative appointed by each member society.
+5. The affairs of the Association shall be managed by an Council which shall consist of one representative appointed by each member society.

-6. At the Annual General Meeting the Executive Council shall appoint from among their number a President and a
+6. At the Annual General Meeting the Council shall appoint from among their number a President and a

 Vice-President who shall hold office for one year. but shall not be eligible for election to the same office until the

 lapse of one more year.

 They shall also appoint a Secretary, a Treasurer (both offices may be held by one person) and a National Exhibition Secretary each of whom shall hold office for a minimum of 5 years and no more than 10 years and any other office bearers as may be approved.
 These appointments may be made from outwith the Council but in that event the persons appointed shall have no vote.
 Office bearers other than the President and Vice-President may be paid honoraria, the amount of which shall be determined by resolution at the Annual General Meeting.